meemoo/meemoo.github.io/_posts/2020-10-17-thinking-about-meemoo-2-0.md

 4. They might stop there, but they might notice the invitation to hack the app, and see the data flow behind the UI.
 (Layer 2)
 5. Once they understand how hacking the app works, and see the library of available modules, they might want to hack a module or make their own with code.
 (Layer 3)

 There was also supposed to be a community site for sharing and forking these mini apps.
 Why did Meemoo stall with just the dataflow layer?
 Probably some combination of starting a family, running out of grant funding, and getting a day job.
 Standing up an online community is a major obligation in terms of moderation.
 I felt like making a community without committing the resources to make it a safe and good learning environment would be worse than not making the community at all.
-Meemoo hasn't gained traction or a life of its own, which I've decided to be :ok: with.
+Meemoo hasn't gained traction or a life of its own, which I've decided to be OK with.

 Also it reached a local maxima of being "fun enough," which isn't a bad thing.